Ehren Nightbell glares at Heike, a twenty-something redheaded tomboy he had chosen from an expanse of sunny blonde nanny applicants months ago.

 “Love makes me weak.
 I’m not interested.
 Not now, at least, Miss…?”

-“My name is Amy.
+“Oh.
+My name is Amy.
 I’m the owner.
-Is everything okay?”
+Can I help you find something?”

 “Oh.
-I see Miss Amy.
+I see… Miss Amy.
 Well, no, everything is not okay.
 I want this item.”

 “The bell jar?
 Apologies, that’s not for sale.”

 Heike grabs Amy’s arm.
 She recoils, but her grip tightens.

 “You’ll never darken his home again, Victoria.”